-This crockpot London broil is the perfect savory, hearty beef dinner to make for a family meal or as an easy weekend dinner!
-The London broil is seared, then cooked low and slow in your slow cooker until it's deliciously tender.
-Add in some baby potatoes, carrots, and green beans for the ultimate tasty and filling dinner that everyone will love!
+This crockpot London broil is the perfect savory, hearty beef dinner for a family meal or as an easy weekend dinner.
+The beef is seared, then cooked low and slow in your slow cooker until it's deliciously fork tender.
+Add some baby potatoes, carrots, green beans, and gravy for the ultimate tasty, satisfying roast dinner that everyone will love.

 Jump to: